 In 1730 the Maude family built Dundrum House with 2400 acres.
 In 1844 the house was described as a capacious structure standing in the centre of one of the most expensive wooded parks in the country.
 In 1909, when Dundrum House demesne was put on the open market they were acquired by a religious order, who later established a Domestic Science College.
 Up to recently the building was used as a noviciate and a retreat house.

-Having been acquired by Austin and Mary Crowe in 1978 with extensive renovation and restoration, Dundrum House was opened as a hotel in 1981.
-In April 2014, KPMG took over the management of the property.
-Following a fire which damaged the Hotel Ballroom and Kitchens in September 2015, the Hotel itself has been closed for a period, while Co Tipperary Golf & Country Club, The Venue Clubhouse Bar & Restaurant, Dundrum House Leisure Club and the Holm Oak Self Catering Holiday Homes and Golf Lodges, all remained open and continue to operate as normal.
+Having being acquired by Austin & Mary Crowe in 1978, with extensive renovation and restoration, Dundrum House was opened as a hotel in 1981.
+In April 2014 the property went into receivership and KPMG took over the management of the Resort.
+Following a fire in September 2015 during which the Hotel Ballroom and Kitchens were damaged, the Hotel building was closed to guests and visitors.
+The Golf Course, Venue Clubhouse Bar & Restaurant, Dundrum House Leisure Club and the Holm Oak Holiday Homes & Golf Lodges all remained open after the fire, and continue to operate as normal to this day.

 The Resort was acquired, in June 2016, by Podium Hospitality.
-A multi-million euro refurbishment of the Hotel will take place during 2017, which is expected to reopen in the Spring of 2018.
+A multi-million refurbishment of the Hotel is planned with an estimate that the rebuild and refurb will commence early in 2018, with a view to reopening later that year.
+Podium Hospitality look forward to restoring the property back to one of Ireland’s leading Resort properties.
 In the meantime, the Golf Club and Clubhouse, as well as the Leisure Club and the Holiday Homes all remain open and operate as normal.
-Podium Hospitality look forward to restoring the property back to one of Ireland’s leading Resorts.